What is Progressive Libertarianism?

 So what are the first few steps you can take, you ask?
 You can begin by no longer accepting the lesser of two evils.
 Vote for the person you think is right, not the person with the best chance to win; evil is evil.
 If there aren’t any good choices that have been served up to you by the two-party system, search for your own candidate.
 Get involved in your community through local groups including the Green and Libertarian parties, participate in marches and protests, help campaign for good candidates, even run for office yourself!
 Above all else, donate money to those groups and politicians who are trying to serve you.
 It’s a money game and even a little bit can go a long ways.

 Call and/or write your representatives in office, whether it be local, state, or federal, and talk to them about your concerns.
 If enough people demand attention to an issue, it will be raised.
 Do your research, and find out more about the people you elect and the legislation that your government passes.
 Talk to your friends and family and get them involved, don’t be bashful about speaking up; there is absolutely nothing wrong in talking about these important issues with people, be courageous!

 Above all though, be a critical, open minded thinker!
 Don’t be afraid to challenge what you believe is wrong and be open to the possibility that you could be wrong yourself.
 By practicing objective, open-minded critical thinking in all aspects of your life, you will begin to move mountains and see things as they really are, and not the illusion it appears to be.

-This is not a political party, but an ideology that seeks to empower the individual and promote positive change in every aspect possible.
-We do not endorse any particular political party, only the ideas that are presented in our platform.
-We are here to lead by example, not to force our beliefs on others, but to show through demonstration that they are superior so that others may see the fruits of liberty and follow suit.
+This is not a political party, but an ideology which seeks to empower the individual and promote positive change in every aspect possible.
+We do not endorse any particular political party, only the ideas which are presented in our platform.

 “Just because you do not take an interest in politics, it doesn’t mean politics won’t take an interest in you.” – Pericles